ajhenley/gitbook/coding_arithmetic_statements.md

 # Coding arithmetic statements

-<h1 class="title">Mathematical Operations</h1>
+####Mathematical Operations
-<p>Now that we know how to declare and initialize variables in Java, we can do some mathematics with those variables.</p>
+Now that we know how to declare and initialize variables in Java, we can do some mathematics with those variables.

 ```java
  1 public class MathOperations